Nutrition for small pets

 Lettuce should NOT be given to rabbits, as it has little to no nutritional value and causes digestive problems due to its high water content.

 Guinea pigs require a very similar diet to rabbits, but they also need a source of vitamin C as they are unable to produce it themselves.
 If fed a vitamin C deficient diet guinea pigs are at risk of developing scurvy.

-Ideally you should offer a good quality pellet food, such as Supa Guinea Excel, as well as ad lib Timothy Hay.
+Ideally you should offer a good quality pellet food, such as Supreme Science Selective Guinea Pig, as well as ad lib Timothy Hay.
 Fruit and vegetables that have a high content of Vitamin C include: